manishghop/Movie-Recommendation-System/README.md

 ## You can follow along using the Notebook File

-As a final project for CS680 I had a chance to apply machine learning models on a real world problem.
-The problem statement was similiar to the famous netflix challenge.
-The goal of the problem is to come up with a recommendation system that recommends movie to both a new user or a existing user.
+As a final project for CS680, I had a chance to apply machine learning models on a real world problem.
+The problem statement was similiar to the famous Netflix challenge.
+The goal of the problem is to come up with a recommendation system that recommends movies to both a new user or an existing user.
 Recommending movies to a new user can be tricky as we have no information of his taste whatsoever.

-# stock_direction_predictor
-Stock Market Direction Predictor
+Overall, I had fun in solving this problem as I got to learn several things.

 ## PACKAGES
 <h1>You need to install following packages first</h1>